How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Navigating to Wi-Fi Adapter Details

-5. Enable IPv4, enter the Subnet Mask and Default Gateway, choose an IP outside the DHCP range, and set Google’s DNS if desired.
+5. Enable IPv4, then enter the Subnet Mask and Default Gateway.
+Choose an IP address outside your DHCP range and set DNS servers, such as Google’s.

 Enabling IPv4